Public-Artifacts/codebacks/README.md

 One drawback for developers implementing Codeback is the increased gas cost for the developer's users.
 More testing is needed, but initial testing on the ZSU implementation described above shows that the mint function would require just 7,491 more gas with Codeback, an increase of 3.7%.
 Both amounts and percentages will vary for different implementations.

 However, there are advantages to consider, including reduced size and complexity of new smart contracts, potentially less gas needed to deploy new contracts, reduciton in redundant code deployed to the blockchain, and the social benefits of clearer recognition of valuable open source code.

+If this interests you, please reach out to us.
+Our DMs are open on [Twitter](https://twitter.com/publicartifacts).